A ten minute mini-concerto based on the song of the humpback whale.

 I would like to express my gratitude to Dale Gold for his assistance and advice in writing this piece

 The solo double bass is to be tuned E-B-E-A (from lowest to highest string).
-The bass should be amplified to achieve a good sound balance.
+The bass may be amplified to achieve a good sound balance.
 All the bass part is sounding an octave lower than written, including harmonics.

 Orders are saved in a secure Paypal shopping cart which is viewed on a separate browser tab.
 When you have finished shopping, simply Check Out for a Secure Guest check out using your credit card, or to use an existing Paypal account choose Paypal Check Out.